Best 15 Cheap Places to Visit in Uganda – All the top places to visit

 Here you will find details of each of the 22 saints including those that were killed from outside the now Martyrs Shrine.

 All around Kampala are local markets that boost trade in all kinds of local and international items.
-It is a good way to end your city tour with a visit to local markets like Owino market, Nakasero market and also the craft village in Kampala.
+It is a good way to end your city tour with a visit to local markets like Owino market, Nakasero market, and also the craft village in Kampala.

-Local Markets in Kampala have all kinds of local fresh fruits from farmers gardens that you could have chance to taste.
+Local Markets in Kampala have all kinds of local fresh fruits from farmers’ gardens that you could have a chance to taste.
 The craft village has all kinds of crafts that portray the Ugandan and African cultures and traditions, you could purchase any craft in these craft shops and still learn a lot about their origins.

 Makerere University in the years after Uganda’s independence became the focal point for the literary activity that was central to African nationalist culture.
 Many prominent African writers were at one time in Makerere University during their writing and academic careers.